 When we say every campaign is built from scratch, we mean that every structural decision is made based on your business, not based on what's easy to sell or what fits neatly into an existing bundle.

-Flight timing is based on your purchase cycle.
+Campaign timing is based on your purchase cycle.
 Some products are bought impulsively.
 Others involve a 30, 60, or 90-day consideration period before someone picks up the phone.
-The right campaign duration and the right flight structure depends on how your customers actually buy, not on a standard contract length.
+The right campaign duration and the right campaign structure depends on how your customers actually buy, not on a standard contract length.
+And for businesses with real seasonality, the research on when to advertise relative to your peak season makes a strong case for being present before demand spikes, not just during it.

-Spot length depends on your message.
-If you're running a simple promotional offer, a price point, a date, a phone number, 30 seconds is probably enough.
+Ad length depends on your message.
+If you're running a simple promotional offer — a price point, a date, a phone number — 30 seconds is probably enough.
 If you're building a brand, explaining a service, or establishing credibility in a category where trust matters, 60 seconds lets you actually say something.

 The Same Category, Two Different Campaigns

 Consider two HVAC companies in the Treasure Valley.
+One is based in Boise and lives on emergency repair calls from existing neighborhoods.
+The other is focused on new system installations for the subdivisions going up in Meridian and Eagle.
 Both want to advertise on radio.
 On paper, they're in the same category.

 The first focuses on emergency repair.
 Their customers call when something breaks: it's unplanned, urgent, and immediate.
 The right campaign weights toward high weekly frequency so the number is top of mind the moment someone's system fails.
 It should run year-round with heavier weight in summer and winter when systems are stressed.
 The message is simple: fast, reliable, local.
 The call to action is a phone number, repeated.